Mama FM

 9 February 2026, 2:00 pm

-Haemorrhoids develop when there is too much pressure on the veins around the rectum and anus.
-This pressure causes the veins to swell and become inflamed.
-Some haemorrhoids develop inside the rectum and are often painless, while others form under the skin around the anus and can be very painful.
-Lifestyle choices, diet, and certain health conditions play a major role in how and why this pressure builds up.
+Haemorrhoids develop when excessive pressure is placed on the veins around the rectum and anus, causing them to swell and become inflamed.
+Some haemorrhoids form inside the rectum and are often painless, while others develop under the skin around the anus and can be very painful.
+Lifestyle choices, diet, and certain health conditions all contribute to the build-up of this pressure.